sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 1. Calculate the force (and therefore acceleration) on the particle
 2. Find the position of the particle after some timestep
-3. Calculate the new forces and accelerations4.
-Determine a new velocity for the particle, based on the average acceleration at the current and new positions
+3. Calculate the new forces and accelerations
+4. Determine a new velocity for the particle, based on the average acceleration at the current and new positions
 5. Overwrite the old acceleration values with the new ones, $\mathbf{a}_i(t) = \mathbf{a}_i(t+\Delta t)$
 6. Repeat

-After the initial relaxation of the particles to equilibrium, this process can be continued for as long as is required to get **good statistics** for the quantity you are intereseting in.
+After the initial relaxation of the particles to equilibrium, this process can be continued for as long as is required to get sufficient statistics for the quantity you are intereseting in.

 The Python code below is a set of two function for the above equations, these will be applied later.